 PJAMM has climbed Mauna Kea four times (2011, 2013, 2014, 2018).

 US #2 / #15 WORLD MOST DIFFICULT BIKE CLIMB

 HALEAKALA, MAUI, HAWAII

-We have ridden Haleakala four times from Paia, and once up Highway 37 from near the airport in Kahului.
+We have ridden Haleakala 5 times from Paia, and once up Highway 37 from near the airport in Kahului.
 We recommend the Paia route as it is more scenic with less traffic.
-This climb is so difficult because it just wears you out with 36 miles of straight climbing, and generally between 5-7% average grade (the steepest mile averages only 7.8%).
+This climb is so difficult because it just wears you out with 36 miles of straight climbing, generally between 5-7% average grade (the steepest mile averages only 7.8%).
 There are some of the greatest hairpins in the US on this climb -- most are unobstructed (we are on a volcano after all), and the eight starting at mile 25 rival the Horseshoe Meadows Hairpins in length.
 The five longest average 1.25 miles each!
 The wind is almost always blowing along the big hairpins, causing you to ride into the wind and suffering for one leg, then once you turn you’ll be loving life for the next mile and a quarter with the wind at your back.